CSCsw/ColPack/README.md

     make            # compile the code

 After all source codes been compiled, we will generate a executable file `ColPack` under current folder.
-You may need to modify the Makefile to fit the different OS environments.
+The above instruction are tested under Ubuntu system.
+You may need to modify the Makefile to fit the different OS environments and compilers.(delete `-fopenmp` for mac os.
+Replace `-fopenmp` to `-Qopenmp` )for intel compiler.)

 Ubuntu Build Instructions
 -------------------------